cd12di2/DevelopingDataProductsProject/README.md

 The Solar Type application is written in R for implementation in Shiny.
-The app allows users to select one of the ten nearest Solar Types or Solar Analogs to our sun and displays some of its properties.
-Solar Types and Solar Analogs are two categories of stars that have similarities to the sun, with Solar Analogs being more closely matched.
-Solar Twins, even more closely matched to our sun, are further away than the Solar Types and Analogs listed in the app and are not included.
+The app allows users to select one of the ten nearest Solar Types to our sun and displays some of its properties.
+Solar Types are stars that have similarities to the sun.

 When a star is selected by the user, its distance from the sun is displayed along with some current information about its potential